supertoq/Rainbow/README.md

 # Rainbow
-Rainbow is a small utility designed to revive frozen or "stuck" LCD pixels.
+Rainbow is a small utility based on [Basti's OLED-Saver](https://github.com/super-toq/OLED-Saver) designed to revive frozen or "stuck" LCD pixels.
 It repeatedly sends color signals to the screen, aiming to resolve stuck sub-pixels and reduce temporary ghosting effects.
 Caution: Never apply this or similar programs on OLED displays.
 Improper use of such a program (Pixel Refresher) can damage your display!